bikefittr.com

 Full Ironman

-• Position must be maintainable for entire ride
+• Position must be maintainable for the entire ride without sitting up

-• Fresh legs for marathon more important than bike speed
+• Fresh legs for the marathon are more important than shaving 30 seconds on the bike

 The Run Impact

-Your bike position directly affects your run performance:
+Your bike position directly affects your run performance.
+This is what separates triathlon fitting from pure cycling fitting:

-Very closed hip angle Tight hip flexors, shortened stride
+Very closed hip angle (<38°) Tight hip flexors, shortened stride Hip flexors locked short for hours cannot extend for running

 For run-focused considerations, see our guide on transition efficiency.